-Revision of fundamentals of FORTRAN (including WATFOR, WATFIV), programming and some advanced techniques such as the use of tapes, discs, etc, and plotting.
-Introduction to APL programming and Basic Language for Wang mini-computer.
-Development of some numerical techniques for programming.
-Applications to problems in structural analysis, geomechanics and water engineering.
+Revision of fundamentals of FORTRAN; programming and some advanced techniques such as the use of tapes, discs, etc, and plotting.
+Development of some numerical techniques such as finite element method for programming.
+Applications to problems in structural analysis and geomechanics.